mohamedeliwa/rupit/README.md

 ## How to use

+For Linux users you can use the pre-built binary from the releases [page]() , it's built and tested on **Ubuntu 22.04.4 LTS**,

+or you can build from source for linux, windows, and macOS systems using the following steps:

 1. Pull the repo: `git pull git@github.com:mohamedeliwa/rupit.git`
 2. Build the project with: `cargo build --release`
 3. Put the release binary in a suitable execution path